tusharsadhwani/blog/src/pages/post/builtins.md

 ### Builtin scope

-Now we get to the topic of this blog &mdash; the builtin scope.
+Now we get to the topic of this blog -- the builtin scope.

 So there's two things to know about the builtin scope in Python: